LordOfTheSnow/agsi/README.md

 ## Known bugs & limitations

-* For some obscure reason, the command line argument parser doesn't allow using the parameter `--form`.
-Thus I have implemented it as an upper case parameter `--Form`.
+* For some obscure reason, the command line argument parser doesn't allow using the parameter `--from`.
+Thus I have implemented it as an upper case parameter `--From`.

 ## Additional documentation used